NSHipster/articles/2019-06-24-propertywrapper.md

 [SE-0258: Property Wrappers](https://github.com/apple/swift-evolution/blob/master/proposals/0258-property-wrappers.md)
 is currently in its third review
-(scheduled to end yesterday, at the time of publication), and it promises to make open up functionality like `lazy` so that library authors can implement similar functionality themselves.
+(scheduled to end yesterday, at the time of publication), and it promises to open up functionality like `lazy` so that library authors can implement similar functionality themselves.

 The proposal does an excellent job outlining its design and implementation.